 Building a diverse workforce

 Senior leaders are responsible and accountable for ensuring the diverse workforce has equal opportunities to develop, regardless of their race, age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, religion and belief, and sexual orientation.
-Approximately 19% of NHS staff in England are from a black, Asian and minority ethnic (BAME) background.
-But BAME nurses and midwives are significantly underrepresented in senior pay bands.
-The matron should lead in understanding and meeting the diverse workforce’s needs in their area of responsibility.
+Approximately 19% of NHS staff in England are from an ethnic minority background.
+However ethnic minority nurses and midwives are significantly underrepresented in senior pay bands.
+The matron should lead in understanding and meeting the diverse workforce needs in their area of responsibility.

 Diversity depends on organisations having fair recruitment and development processes to fit the right person to the right job.
 All staff, including ward, department and service leaders, should be trained in the importance of diversity and recognising unconscious bias.
 The matron should liaise with human resources to ensure the recruitment process and interview panel respect diversity.

-Interview panels should be diverse: for example, they could include an appropriately senior staff member from a BAME background or a staff member who is registered as disabled.
+Interview panels should be diverse: for example, they could include an appropriately senior staff member from an ethnic minority background or a staff member who is registered as disabled.
 An executive board member should be responsible for key performance indicators for staff recruitment and the Workforce Race Equality Standard (WRES) action plan.
-BAME staff, and staff with any protected characteristic, should have equal opportunities to undertake development courses, leadership programmes, secondments and internal promotion through succession planning in their organisations.
+Ethnic minority staff, and staff with any protected characteristic, should have equal opportunities to undertake development courses, leadership programmes, secondments and internal promotion through succession planning in their organisations.

 Enabling staff development that is equitable

-It is well recognised that BAME staff face a ‘glass ceiling’ in healthcare, and other sectors, and this hampers their career progression compared to their white counterparts.
-Candidates from a BAME background remain statistically less likely to be appointed to senior roles.
+It is well recognised that ethnic minority staff face a ‘glass ceiling’ in healthcare, and other sectors, and this hampers their career progression compared to their white counterparts.
+Candidates from an ethnic minority background remain statistically less likely to be appointed to senior roles.
 Many with an MSc or PhD in addition to their nursing degree do not have a senior job, according to WRES data.
-Enrolling BAME staff on a training and development programme or finding them secondments is only the first step: the real test is the support they receive to secure a post they aspire to when they return to their organisation.
+Enrolling ethnic minority staff on a training and development programme or finding them secondments is only the first step: the real test is the support they receive to secure a post they aspire to when they return to their organisation.

-An appreciative enquiry into enabling BAME staff to progress into senior leadership positions recommended producing an action plan for improvement.
+An appreciative enquiry into enabling ethnic minority staff to progress into senior leadership positions recommended producing an action plan for improvement.
 Matrons should implement these in the areas for which they are responsible.

-These strategies help identify how to support BAME staff to progress into senior roles through to executive nurse level.
-At the beginning of 2019, 10 out of 156 executive nurses in NHS trusts came from a BAME background, which is just over 5%; BAME staff comprise approximately 40% of frontline NHS staff.
+These strategies help identify how to support ethnic minority staff to progress into senior roles through to executive nurse level.
+At the beginning of 2019, 10 out of 156 executive nurses in NHS trusts came from an ethnic minority background, which is just over 5%; ethnic minority staff comprise approximately 40% of frontline NHS staff.

-Other ways matrons can support, engage, develop and progress BAME staff include:
+Other ways matrons can support, engage, develop and progress ethnic minority staff include:

-- using affirmative action to solve BAME issues
+- using affirmative action to solve ethnic minority issues

 - introducing talent management and succession planning to get the right staff in the right roles